-As a general rule, January–March is the perfect time to visit East and West Africa, South and Southeast Asia, Central America, southern South America, Australia and New Zealand.
+As a general rule, January to March is the perfect time to visit East and West Africa, South and Southeast Asia, Central America, southern South America, Australia

 If you’re chasing snow then it’s also a great time to visit Europe, Japan, and North America.

-June–August is the monsoon in South and Southeast Asia, so now’s the time to visit the US, Europe, Northern South America and the Amazon, Indonesia, and South Africa.
+June to August is the monsoon in South and Southeast Asia, so now’s the time to visit the US, Europe, Northern South America

-From October–December, you are better off visiting southern South America, Egypt, West Africa, South Africa, and South and Southeast Asia.
+From October to December, you are better off visiting southern South America, Egypt, West Africa, South Africa, and South and Southeast Asia.
 This is also the perfect time to trek in the Himalayas, with cool temperatures and great visibility.